 When it comes to its hygiene, this small, hairy dog requires grooming every week.
 It is up to the owner whether they will spend time fixing the dog’s mane themselves or indulge their four-legged kids with a visit to the pet salon.

 One of the most prevalent costs for grooming a Norwich terrier is around $50 to $60, which already includes a small percentage of sales tax.
 The total cost of grooming for a year will depend on how often your dog gets the service.

 Another way to effectively assess one’s investment beyond the purchase price of the puppy is to acknowledge its inherent characteristics.
 As mentioned earlier, the Norwich terrier has its own unique attributes that make it quite different from its Norfolk cousins.

 - Health Profile

-These dogs may be prone to upper respiratory problems and they also share the same genetic propensity for canine epilepsy with their Norfolk kin.
-Fortunately, their minimal birth rate causes a higher chance for breeders to isolate and root out these genetic flaws.
+These dogs may be prone to upper respiratory problems, and they also share the same genetic propensity for canine epilepsy as their Norfolk kin.
+Fortunately, their minimal birth rate means a higher chance for breeders to isolate and root out these genetic flaws.

 - Restlessness Factor

 Anyone who owns a resplendent garden might take these behavioral quirks into account.
 One of the most advantageous characteristics of a Norwich terrier is that they are less prone to aggression than the high-strung Norfolk terrier.

-Homeowners must also remember that this highly energetic breed requires an average of 60 minutes of their owner’s time spent on walking outdoors.
+Homeowners must also remember that this highly energetic breed requires an average of 60 minutes of their owner’s time for walking outdoors.
 This has always been an effective way of exhausting their restlessness and making them an easier subject of training.